jsabogalv/IntegrityAI-Beta/README.md

 ### Documentation

-Refer to the [User Manual](https://github.com/jsabogalv/IntegrityAI-Beta/blob/main/README/Manual%20Usuario%20Final%20v1.2.pdf) for detailed setup, usage instructions, and troubleshooting tips.
+Refer to the [User Manual] in "/README/Manual Usuario Final v1.2.pdf" for detailed setup, usage instructions, and troubleshooting tips.

 ### Authors and Acknowledgments